ag-sc/compost/README.md

   * zeroshot.py - Zero-Shot experiments using DSPy
   * evaluation.py - Evaluation script for evaluating DSPy programs as well as fine-tuned models on CompoST dataset
 * src/llm/utils.py - Utility functions, like setting up DSPy for the experiments
+* experiments/ - CSV files specifying the parameters for the experiments presented in the paper
+* results/ - DSPy optimization results as well as evaluation results for the experiments presented in the paper
+* filtered_dbpedia_data_2022_12.tar.zst - Filtered DBpedia snapshot from 2022-12 to only include properties that can be verbalized by our approach
 * requirements.txt - Python requirements of this project

 ## Replication Steps

 ### Dataset Generation

 For generating the dataset, we used a filtered DBpedia snapshot from 2022-12 to only include properties that can be verbalized by our approach.
 The RDF data can be found in filtered_dbpedia_data_2022_12.tar.zst.
+A corresponding local DBpedia endpoint is expected to be available via [http://localhost:8890/sparql](http://localhost:8890/sparql).

+The "max" dataset in the code corresponds to the "hard" dataset in the paper.

 1. Find basic patterns:
 ```bash